DigitalDesignDude/DS-Game-Maker-5-Setup/README.md

 ## 2nd Step - DS Game Maker Setup

-  1. Download the "DS Game Maker" folder and place it anywhere you want on your PC.
-Such as in the Documents folder where it's easy to get to.
+  1. Download the "DS Game Maker" folder and place it anywhere you want on your PC so long as it's on the same drive as the devkitPro folder.
+For example, assuming you placed the devkitPro folder on your C Drive, you should be able to place the "DS Game Maker" folder in your "Documents" folder without any issues.

   2. Within the "DS Game Maker" folder make the "DS Game Maker.exe" file always  run in administrator mode by right clicking it then choosing "properties" from the right click menu options and then checking the "Run this program as an administrator" option from under the Compatibility tab in the file properties window.
 <br>